alroychiang/audio-processing-SNTL-Internship/README.md

 - Raw, old code used for the making of Nominalization Code.ipynb

 `sevenChannel to 1,1 Channel to 7.ipynb`
-- Splits a 7-Channel Audio File to 1-Channel Audio files, VIce versa
+- Splits a 7-Channel Audio File to 1-Channel Audio files, Vice versa

+`Single .Wav Noise Remover 2.0.ipynb`
+- Selects the Noise profile (seconds) of a specific microphone data[ : ] and removes noise from the single .wav audio file

 `Youtube Downloader Cleaned.ipynb`:
 - To download and slice youtube videos from balanced_train_segments_propertext.xlsx, from http://research.google.com/audioset/download.html